danieljsummers/FromObjectsToFunctions/dox/content/step2/index.md

 Some other design decisions:

-- We will use strings (created from `Guid`s) as our Ids for entities
+- We will use strings (created from `Guid`s) as our Ids for entities, and all of documents will have `Id` as the property _(this supports the convention RavenDB uses to identify document identifiers)_
 - Authorization levels, post statuses, and comment statuses are represented as strings, but we provide a means to avoid magic strings in the code while dealing with these
 - Properties representing date/time will be stored as `long`/`int64`, representing ticks. _(We'll use NodaTime for manipulation, but this would also support using something built-in like `DateTime.UtcNow.Ticks`.)_
 - While you generally want to properly comment all classes and public properties, we will exclude these for brevity's sake.